 📞 Get Help Finding a Plan That Covers Implants

-Our licensed Medicare agents can search plans in your zip code and identify which ones offer the best dental implant coverage.
+Our licensed Medicare agents can search plans in your zip code and identify which ones offer the best dental implant coverage for your budget.
 Call us free at 1-866-340-3441 — no obligation.

 What Parts of a Dental Implant Are Covered?

-A dental implant involves three components billed separately:
+A dental implant typically involves three components billed separately — and coverage may vary for each:

-- The implant post (titanium screw surgically placed in the jawbone)
+- The implant post (the titanium screw surgically placed in the jawbone)

 - The abutment (the connector piece)